-Safer Recruitment and Selection
+7. Safe Recruitment and Selection

-We will do all we can to ensure that all those working with children in our schools are suitable people.
-In order to do this, all employees who will work in an unsupervised capacity with children or young people will be recruited using safer recruitment procedures.
-(See ISP's safer recruitment policy and background checks policy).
+Tenby Schools Penang will do all they can to ensure that all those working with children in our schools and across the whole organisation are suitable people.
+In order to do this, all staff who will work in an unsupervised capacity with children or young people will be recruited using safe recruitment procedures.
+(See ISP's recruitment policy statement, background checks policy statement and all relevant application notes).

-Safer Recruitment involves scrutinising applicants through the interview process and application forms, verifying identity, qualifications and obtaining appropriate references, undertaking criminal background checks from all countries where the applicant has lived or worked in the last 10 years, as well as some additional recruitment checks.
+Safe Recruitment involves scrutinising applicants through the interview process and application forms, verifying identity, qualifications and obtaining appropriate references, undertaking criminal background checks from all countries where the applicant has lived or worked in the last 10 years, as well as some additional recruitment checks.

 At least one member of every interview panel at both the organisational and school level, who are interviewing for a post or posts that may have unsupervised contact with children, will have undertaken safe recruitment training.
-All schools will keep a central record of all the recruitment checks undertaken on all employees.
+All schools will keep a central record of all the recruitment checks undertaken on all staff.
 This record will include details relating to the DBS (Disclosure and Barring Service check - for anyone who has lived or worked in the UK only), i.e., date completed and number, other countries criminal records checks or certificates of good conduct, qualifications, prohibition order checks etc.